emberjs/website/source/blog/2018-12-07-the-ember-times-issue-76.md

 And there are still decisions to be made: Do you for example expect your linting tests to run with `ember build` and `ember serve`?
 How would you linting integrate best into your CI pipeline?

-Let the [your thoughts on how to swap Ember CLI ESLint for ESLint know](https://github.com/ember-cli/ember-cli/pull/8219) to support the delivery of the best linting solution for the community!
+Let [your thoughts on how to swap Ember CLI ESLint for ESLint be known](https://github.com/ember-cli/ember-cli/pull/8219) to support the delivery of the best linting solution for the community!

 ---